Philosophical life coaching

 What level is the course and do I need any particular skills?

 The course is introductory and presupposes no prior knowledge.
 It will appeal to those interested in philosophy and personal development and also life coaches wishing to extend their skills.
+An open mind and a willingness to listen to and think about views with which you do not always agree are more important than specific levels of skills.

 How will I be taught, and will there be any work outside the class?